gyuho/learn/doc/distributed_systems_raft/README.md

 `leader`.
 A `leader` sends periodic heartbeat messages to its `followers` to maintain its authority.
 In normal operation, there is **exactly only one `leader`** for each term.
-All servers start as a `follower`, and the `follower` becomes a `candidate` when there is no current `leader` and starts an election.
-If a `candidate` receives a majority of the votes, it becomes a `leader`.
+All servers start as a `follower`, and the `follower` becomes `candidate` when there is no current `leader` and starts an election.
+If a `candidate` receives a majority of the votes, it becomes `leader`.
 The `leader` then accepts new log entries from clients and replicates those log entries to its `followers`.